PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_path_resource.html.markdown

 * `expression`- (Required) A [PCL condition] (https://developer.pagerduty.com/docs/ZG9jOjM1NTE0MDc0-pcl-overview) string.

 ### Actions (`actions`) supports the following:
 * `route_to` - (Required) The ID of the target Service for the resulting alert.
-You can find the service you want to route to by calling the services endpoint.
+You can find the service you want to route to by calling the [Services API endpoint](https://developer.pagerduty.com/api-reference/e960cca205c0f-list-services).
 * `severity` - (Optional) sets Severity of the resulting alert.
 Allowed values are: `info`, `error`, `warning`, `critical`
 * `event_action` - (Optional) sets whether the resulting alert status is trigger or resolve.
 Allowed values are: `trigger`, `resolve`
 * `variables` - (Optional) Populate variables from event payloads and use those variables in other event actions.
   * `name` - (Required) The name of the variable
   * `path` - (Required) Path to a field in an event, in dot-notation.
 This supports both [PD-CEF](https://support.pagerduty.com/docs/pd-cef) and non-CEF fields.
 Eg: Use `event.summary` for the `summary` CEF field.
-Use raw_event.fieldname to read from the original event`s `fieldname` data.
+Use raw_event.fieldname to read from the original event `fieldname` data.
   * `type` - (Required) Only `regex` is supported
-  * `value` - The Regex expression to match against.Must use valid [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) syntax.
+  * `value` - (Required) The Regex expression to match against.
+Must use valid [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) syntax.
 * `extractions` - (Optional) Replace any CEF field or Custom Details object field using custom variables.
   * `template` - (Optional) A value that will be used to populate the `target` field.
 The configuration can include variables extracted from the payload by using string interpolation.
-Eg: If you have defined a variable called `hostname` you can set extraction`s `template` to `High CPU on variables.hostname server` to use the variable in extraction.
+Eg: If you have defined a variable called `hostname` you can set extraction `template` to `High CPU on variables.hostname server` to use the variable in extraction.
 This field can be ignored for `regex` based replacements.
   * `target` - (Required) The PagerDuty Common Event Format [PD-CEF](https://support.pagerduty.com/docs/pd-cef) field that will be set with the value from the `template` or based on `regex` and `source` fields.
   * `regex` - (Optional) The conditions that need to be met for the extraction to happen.
 Must use valid [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) syntax.
 This field can be ignored for `template` based replacements.
   * `source` - (Optional) Field where the data is being copied from.
-Must be a PagerDuty Common Event Format [PD-CEF] (https://support.pagerduty.com/docs/pd-cef) field.
+Must be a PagerDuty Common Event Format [PD-CEF](https://support.pagerduty.com/docs/pd-cef) field.
 This field can be ignored for `template` based replacements.

 ### Catch All (`catch_all`) supports the following:
 * `actions` - (Required) These are the actions that will be taken to change the resulting alert and incident. `catch_all` supports all actions described above for rules except `route_to` action.